Pickleball and Tennis: What’s the Difference?

 The pickleball serve

-- While tennis requires an overhand serve, pickleball serves must be underhand.
+- While tennis requires an overhand serve, pickleball serves must be underhand, with the ball struck below the waist.

-- Picklers serve diagonally to the opposite side of the court.
+- Picklers serve diagonally to the opposite side of the court, just like in tennis

 Become a Member and Play Pickleball for Free

-CA members can play pickleball at our new courts in Owen Brown and at Supreme Sports Club!
+CA members can play pickleball at our six dedicated pickleball courts at Owen Brown and at Supreme Sports Club!
 Interested in learning more about how you can start playing pickleball in Columbia today by becoming a member?
 Use the form below to reach out to us an a membership advocate will tell you more.

 Membership Has Its Advantages!